adreena/SemanticRoleMiner/README.md

 On the other hand, Ontology provides a framework for representing extracted information, in the format of entities and relationships among them.
 This framework is machine-readable and allows sharing and exchanging of knowledge between different applications.
 Most of the tools designed for discussed purposes are not successful to cover all aspects of linguistic analysis for texts.
-Query engines and ontology learners such as BIEQA[1], Text2Onto[2] and OntoPlus[8] rely on bag-of-words and pattern-matching methods, which also make them domain-specific and user-dependent.
-FRED[10] mines more information from texts in terms of semantic-roles and relations between terms.
+Query engines and ontology learners such as BIEQA, Text2Onto and OntoPlus rely on bag-of-words and pattern-matching methods, which also make them domain-specific and user-dependent.
+FRED mines more information from texts in terms of semantic-roles and relations between terms.
 Meanwhile, a big portion of its output is unnecessary and the size of output can be reduced by merging and more analysis.